 Go to a Movie

-Movie theaters are open and a selection of good movies usually come out in time for the holiday season.
-Local cinemas include the DC movie theaters, Maryland movie theaters, and Virginia movie theaters.
+Going to the movies is an entertaining way to relax and rest up from the hectic holiday season.
+On New Year's Day movie theaters are open and a selection of good movies usually come out in time for the holiday season.
+Local cinemas include the D.C. movie theaters, Maryland movie theaters, and Virginia movie theaters.

 Take a Hike in a Local Park

 If the weather is clear, this is a nice day to take a quiet stroll through a park.
 Please note that some parks may close their entrance gates, so depending where you want to hike, you may want to call ahead to find out about accessibility.
 D.C.
 Parks include the National Mall and Rock Creek Park.
 Maryland Parks include suburban gathering places, small mountains with trails and historic points of interest.
 The Virginia Parks include the Mount Vernon Trail, an 18.5-mile trail running along the Potomac River, paralleling the George Washington Memorial Parkway leading to Mount Vernon.